recommenders-team/recommenders/SETUP.md

 ```

 ### Troubleshooting for Azure Databricks
-* For the [utilities](reco_utils) to work on Databricks, it is important to zip the content correctly.
-The zip has to be performed inside the root folder, if you zip directly above the root folder, it won't work.
+* For the [reco_utils](reco_utils) import to work on Databricks, it is important to zip the content correctly.
+The zip has to be performed inside the Recommenders folder, if you zip directly above the Recommenders folder, it won't work.